Memory product

 Experiment 1

-Viewer job: calm, travel desire, and the feeling of pausing at the lake before logistics start.
+Viewer job: calm, sleep, focus, and the feeling of looking at the lake without rushing outside.

 CTA: plan the Lake Louise day after the feeling lands.